mattsolarz/finanza/README.md

-Some stuff for a readme.
+# Finanza #

+Working directory for Finanza, a money splitting application for house/roommates.